 About the Fund

-The “More Than Ever” Education Fund was created as a legacy by Gregory Maire and Michael Horvich to provide scholarships and education support to homeless youth.
+The “More Than Ever” Education Fund was created as a legacy by Gregory Maire and Michael Horvich to provide scholarships and education support to youth confronting homelessness.
 Through this fund, scholarships are provided to students ages 18-24 that are enrolled full time at a Chicago college or university.
-La Casa Norte is excited to be able to provide homeless youth with an opportunity to further their education goals and create a better future for themselves.
+La Casa Norte is excited to be able to provide our youth with an opportunity to further their education goals and create a better future for themselves.

 About the Luncheon

-On May 18th, La Casa Norte hosted its inaugural Education Luncheon to announce the establishment of the “More Than Ever” Education Fund.
-The Luncheon was attended by over 100 guests and celebrate the achievements and promise of the three scholarship recipients.
+On May 3, 2018, La Casa Norte hosted its 3rd Annual “More Than Ever” Education Luncheon in support of the establishment of the “More Than Ever” Education Fund.
+The Luncheon was attended by over 150 guests and celebrated the achievements and promise of the scholarship students.
 Thanks to the generous support of our luncheon guests, we are able to continue raising awareness and create opportunities for youth to continue on a path of educational success.
-Through the Luncheon, we were able to raise over $53,000.
+Through the Luncheon, we were able to raise over $44,000!

 The documentary Alzheimer’s: A Love Story, which features Fund co-creators Gregory Maire and Michael Horvich was also unveiled at the Luncheon.
 The film has been featured in 60+ film festivals and won 30+ awards.
-While the documentary will not be available publicly until 2017, you can view the trailer here.
+The trailer and documentary are now available on YouTube.

 Education is key to the success of all youth.
 Unfortunately, dropout rates are extremely high, particularly for homeless youth.
 In a survey conducted by the Chicago DFSS, less than 15% of unstably housed youth complete high school or college.
 38% had not eaten for a whole day due to lack of food.
 32% of females and 27% of males were victims of domestic violence.

-The program, piloted in 2014, currently has 6 students and will expand to support 25 in the 2016/2017 school year.
+The program, piloted in 2014, began with 6 students and expanded to support 25 by the end of the 2018 school year.
 Students work with their own case manager who support them through the difficult transition of college.
 Our goal is to support youth and to be a catalyst of change.